lampajr/demo20231009_mlmd_mapping/README.md

 # demo20231009_mlmd_mapping

-Demo repository showing how MR models could be mapped to MLMD ones
+This demo is showing how we could add an abstraction layer on top of ml-metadata for model registry purposes.